MichaelCade/90DaysOfDevOps/Days/day60.md

 ```

 The remote-exec provisioner invokes a script on a remote resource after it is created.
-This could be used for something OS specific or it could be used to wrap in a configuration management tool.
-Although notice that we have some of these covered in their own provisioners.
+This could be used for something OS-specific or it could be used to wrap in a configuration management tool.
+Although notice that we have some of these covered in their provisioners.

 [More details on provisioners](https://www.terraform.io/language/resources/provisioners/syntax)